ipenywis/DeepEngine_deps/README.md

 # DeepEngine_deps
-All the Dependencies for building The 2D Game Engine [Deep Engine]
+All the Dependencies needed for building & compiling [Deep Engine]